-- the additional residential unit(s) shall be clearly secondary and subordinate to the principal dwelling on the lot and have a cumulative gross floor area no greater than 50% of the gross floor area of the principal dwelling on the lot, to a maximum of 100 m2 (1076 ft2), except that the entire basement of the principal dwelling may be used: - additional residential units are not permitted where a lot or dwelling already contains other accessory residential dwellings/uses, including: a boarding/lodging house or group home, or a home occupation that is characterized by higher occupancy, such as a bed and breakfast or other similar use; - an additional residential unit may be permitted on the same lot as a garden suite or converted dwelling where all other policies of this section can be met; - centralized waste water and water supply and/or individual on-site water supply and sewage services are demonstrated to be adequate to serve the proposed use, in accordance with the applicable policies of Section 3.3, Water Quality and 5.5, County Servicing Policy;
+- the additional residential unit(s) shall be clearly secondary and subordinate to the principal dwelling on the lot and have a cumulative gross floor area no greater than 50% of the gross floor area of the principal dwelling on the lot, to a maximum of 100 m2 (1076 ft2), except that Area Municipal zoning by-law provisions may permit the entire basement of the principal dwelling to be used; - additional residential units are not permitted where a lot or dwelling already contains other accessory residential dwellings and/or uses, including: a group home, a boarding or lodging house; or a home occupation that is characterized by higher occupancy, such as a bed and breakfast or other similar use; - an additional residential unit within the principal dwelling may be permitted on the same lot as a garden suite, through a site specific zone change or minor variance, where the applicable policies of this section are met; - centralized waste water and water supply and/or individual on-site water supply and sewage services are demonstrated to be adequate to serve the proposed use, in accordance with the applicable policies of Section 3.3, Water Quality and 5.5, County Servicing Policy; - the existing principal dwelling and lot are of sufficient size to accommodate the creation of additional residential unit(s) and to provide adequate off-street parking, landscaping, stormwater management, and outdoor amenity areas without detracting from the visual character of the lot or area; - any new or expanded structures and/or exterior alterations (e.g., new parking areas, doors, windows, stairways, decks) to accommodate an additional residential unit will maintain the general built form and exterior character of the principal dwelling and the surrounding area; - the principal dwelling must have direct, individual vehicular access to a public street and all additional residential units shall generally use the same driveway and parking area as the principal dwelling;

-- the existing principal dwelling and lot are of sufficient size to accommodate the creation of additional residential unit(s) and to provide adequate off-street parking, landscaping, stormwater management, and outdoor amenity areas without detracting from the visual character of the lot or area; - any new or expanded structures and/or exterior alterations to accommodate an additional residential unit will maintain the general built form and architectural character of the principal dwelling and the surrounding area; - the principal dwelling must have direct, individual vehicular access to a public street and all additional residential units shall use the same driveway and parking area as the principal dwelling; - there is adequate access from the front lot line and parking area to each additional residential unit for both occupant use and emergency response; - to the extent feasible, existing trees and other desirable vegetation are preserved to help maintain the character of the lot and area: - stormwater run-off will be adequately controlled; - any potential increase in on-street parking demand can be adequately accommodated and/or managed; - the location of the proposed additional residential unit and related services and amenities shall comply with all other applicable policies including: Section 3.2, Environmental Resource Policies and Section 3.3, Cultural Resource Policies.
+- there is adequate access from the front lot line and parking area to each additional residential unit for both occupant use and emergency response; - to the extent feasible, existing trees and other desirable vegetation are preserved; - any potential increase in on-street parking demand can be adequately accommodated and/or managed; - land use compatibility concerns (e.g., due to proximity to industrial areas or on major facilities) will not be created or intensified: - the location of the proposed additional residential unit and related services and outdoor amenity areas shall comply with all other applicable policies including: Section 3.2, Environmental Resource Policies and Section 3.3, Cultural Resource Policies; and. - all other municipal requirements, such as servicing, stormwater management, waste management and emergency access, can be adequately addressed.